HiEv/UInv/README.md

 Those are also included in the .ZIP file available here.
 You can import those into Twine 2 to see how they work.

+You can always find the latest release here:  https://github.com/HiEv/UInv/releases

-Current progress (as of December 29, '18):
+Current progress (as of September 7, '19):
- - ~98% done on the base coding by function (280 out of 286+ currently proposed functions).
+ - ~97% done on the base coding by function (289 out of 299+ currently proposed items).
  - Very little sample code done yet.
- - Preliminary testing begun (37 out of 280 functions fully tested, plus many partial tests).
+ - Preliminary testing begun (37 out of 289 functions fully tested, plus many partial tests).
  - Documentation skeleton written.
 Additional details and examples to be added later.
  - Item and Table "builders" mostly written (see help file), other builders to come.